chakkk309/course-info-2018/lab1.md

 ###  2.2.
 Fields and Tuples

-<p>Tuples in SimpleDB are quite basic.
+Tuples in SimpleDB are quite basic.
 They consist of a collection of `Field` objects, one per field in the `Tuple`. `Field` is an interface that different data types (e.g., integer, string) implement.  `Tuple` objects are created by the underlying access methods (e.g., heap files, or B-trees), as described in the next section.
 Tuples also have a type (or schema), called a _tuple descriptor_, represented by a `TupleDesc` object.
 This object consists of a collection of `Type` objects, one per field in the tuple, each of which describes the type of the corresponding field.

 ### Exercise 1